austral-electronics/Xplorer/README.md

 gpio=45=op,dl
 ```
 > [!WARNING]
 > Something is currently putting FAN_PWM into bootload state at power-up regardless of the GPIO45 configuration in config.txt.
-> You need to reset and run the MG24 Firmware at Linux starts up.
+> You currently need to reset and run the MG24 Firmware at Linux starts up.

 You can Reset and Run the MG24 Firmware with :
 ```